huggingface/blog/bitsandbytes-4bit-integration.md

 In few words, QLoRA reduces the memory usage of LLM finetuning without performance tradeoffs compared to standard 16-bit model finetuning.
 This method enables 33B model finetuning on a single 24GB GPU and 65B model finetuning on a single 46GB GPU.

 More specifically, QLoRA uses 4-bit quantization to compress a pretrained language model.
 The LM parameters are then frozen and a relatively small number of trainable parameters are added to the model in the form of Low-Rank Adapters.
 During finetuning, QLoRA backpropagates gradients through the frozen 4-bit quantized pretrained language model into the Low-Rank Adapters.
 The LoRA layers are the only parameters being updated during training.
+Read more about LoRA in the [original LoRA paper](https://arxiv.org/abs/2106.09685).

 QLoRA has one storage data type (usually 4-bit NormalFloat) for the base model weights and a computation data type (16-bit BrainFloat) used to perform computations.
 QLoRA dequantizes weights from the storage data type to the computation data type to perform the forward and backward passes, but only computes weight gradients for the LoRA parameters which use 16-bit BrainFloat.